-CSA is now accepting applications for participants in the next Oriented to Love People of Color-only dialogue around the issue of sexual and gender diversity in the church.
-It will take place Thursday-Saturday, April 22-24, 2021, at the lovely Centacle Retreat Center in the Lincoln Park neighborhood of Chicago, IL.
+CSA is now accepting applications for participants in the next Oriented to Love BIPOC-only dialogue around the issue of sexual and gender diversity in the church.
+It will be held at the St. Raphaela Center in Haverford, PA, just outside of Philadelphia, Friday-Sunday, August 5-7, 2022.

 Who should apply?